• Skip to main content

 How do I get started?

 The first step is a no-pressure phone consultation.
-From there, we’ll schedule your child’s EEG and discuss the best course of action.
+From there, we’ll schedule your child’s EEG and discuss whether MeRT treatment may be appropriate.

 Dr. Spencer Miller